In Colombia, protesters march on as talks stall and blockades remain

 "All these actions are to pressure the government into starting negotiations," Maltes told Reuters.
 "The government lacks the political will to seek an agreement.
 We are waiting for the government to sign the pre-agreement for guarantees."

-Protesters count the withdrawal of tax and health reforms and the resignation of the former finance minister among their victories.
+While protesters count the withdrawal of tax and health reforms and the resignation of the former finance minister among their victories, they plan to keep marching to force more concessions from the government.

+"We'll keep fighting until the government is conscious of the poverty, inequality, and injustice, and of the groups calling for change," teacher Andrea Sandino, 40, told Reuters.

 The attorney general's office says 20 deaths are linked directly to demonstrations, while rights groups report dozens killed by security forces.

-The national police has said it will investigate police who stood by as people dressed in civilian clothes fired on protesters in Cali - the country's third-largest city and epicenter of the protests - late last week.
+The national police has said it will investigate police who stood by as people in civilian clothes fired on protesters in the city of Cali late last week.

 Colombia to probe police who stood by as civilians shot at protesters